 EMPLOYMENT AND EMPOWERMENT

-Creating Opportunities and HopeHelping individuals successfully find work and prepare for careers is at the heart of the work of the Milwaukee Urban League.
+Creating Opportunities and HopeHelping individuals successfully find work and prepare for careers is at the heart of the work of the Greater Milwaukee Urban League.
 Our Employment and Empowerment Programs provide a variety of services to help individuals search and prepare for jobs that will improve their futures.
 Individuals seeking one-on-one assistance with online employment applications and resumes can find support at our Workforce Technology Center computer facility, which offers use of laptops and free internet access.

 Adapting quickly to the impact of the cancellation of in-person programs and instruction due to COVID-19, the MUL staff shifted the majority of employment and empowerment programs to virtual delivery of its core offerings, including: Driver’s License Permit program, Transitional Jobs Milwaukee and Employment Assistance Program, Graduate to Employment services and the Essential and Life Skills training class.
 Working with our partners at Milwaukee Area Technical College, the GED Healthcare Plus program provides a pathway to earning a GED and training in healthcare customer service.

 Partnering with the State of Wisconsin Department of Workforce Development, Employ MKE, the City of Milwaukee Office of Workforce Development and LISC Milwaukee, a series of socially distanced employment fairs were offered in the community.

 Between July and October 2020, four successful job fairs were held, reaching 2,750 job seekers.